crispinalan/tikicalendar/README.md

 Gtk4 uses [list widgets](https://docs.gtk.org/gtk4/migrating-3to4.html#consider-porting-to-the-new-list-widgets) such as GtkListBox and porting the Gtk3 version of this Calendar project has involved replacing the display of events with a GtkListBox.
 A significant effort had to be invested into this aspect of the porting.
 There is an article on scalable lists in gtk4 [here](https://blog.gtk.org/2020/06/07/scalable-lists-in-gtk-4/).

 Gtk have said [publically](https://www.youtube.com/watch?v=qjF-VotgfeY&t=824s) that it is their intention to eventually replace GtkTreeView and GtkComboBox with [list widgets](https://blog.gtk.org/2020/06/08/more-on-lists-in-gtk-4/).
-The GtkListBox widget provides a vertical list and can be sorted (in this application events are sorted by start time and then displayed).
-The application work flow has had to be changed as headerbar buttons are now used to create a new event, edit and delete a selected event in the list.
+The GtkListBox widget provides a vertical list which can be sorted (in this application events are sorted by start time and then displayed).
+The application work flow had to be changed as header bar buttons are now used to create a new event, edit and delete a selected event in the list.
 I have used buttons with text labels (New, Edit, Delete).

 In Gtk4.0, the function